argoproj/argo-cd/specs/design.md

 ## Proposals

 Teams have considered two ways to extract common functionality into the GitOps engine:
-1. [White box](./design-white-box.md).
+1. [Bottom-up](./design-bottom-up.md).
 Identify components that are used in both projects and move them one by one into GitOps engine repository.
-1. [Black box](./design-black-box.md).
-Take one project as a base and contribute missing features from another project.
-As a result of this exercise, we should get a feature-complete component that covers the use cases of both projects.
+1. [Top-down](./design-top-down.md).
+Take a whole sub-system of one project and make it customizable enough to be suitable for both Argo CD and Flux.